What Does Renters Insurance Cover?

 What is Actual Cash Value vs. Replacement Cost?

-Actual Cash Value (ACV) is the amount of money an insurance company pays to a policyholder after subtracting depreciation from the replacement cost.
+Actual Cash Value (ACV) is the amount of money an insurance company pays a policyholder after subtracting depreciation from the replacement cost.

-Replacement cost is the cost it would take to completely repair or replace an insured item with one of similar kind and quality.
+Replacement cost is the cost it would take to completely repair or replace an insured item with one of a similar kind and quality.

 ACV considers wear and tear due to age, while replacement cost does not.